google-research/t5x/README.md

 be read by TensorBoard.

 ## GPU Usage
-UPDATE!: Nvidia has released an updated version of this repository with H100 FP8 support and broad GPU performance improvements here: [NVIDIA Rosetta](https://github.com/NVIDIA/JAX-Toolbox/tree/main/rosetta/rosetta/projects/t5x)
+Note: NVIDIA has released an updated version of this repository with H100 FP8 support and broad GPU performance improvements.
+Please visit the [NVIDIA Rosetta](https://github.com/NVIDIA/JAX-Toolbox/tree/main/rosetta/rosetta/projects/t5x) repository for more details and usage instructions.

 T5X can be run easily on GPUs either in single-node configurations or multi-node configurations with a SLURM+pyxis cluster.
-Further instructions at [t5x/contrib/gpu/scripts_gpu](https://github.com/google-research/t5x/blob/main/t5x/contrib/gpu/scripts_gpu/README.md).
+Further instructions at [t5x/contrib/gpu](https://github.com/google-research/t5x/blob/main/t5x/contrib/gpu/README.md).
 The `t5x/contrib/gpu/scripts_gpu` folder contains example scripts for pretraining T5X on [The Pile](https://pile.eleuther.ai/) and for finetuning on SQuAD and MNLI.
 These scripts and associated `gin` configurations also contain additional GPU optimizations for better throughput.
+More examples and instructions can be found in the [NVIDIA Rosetta](https://github.com/NVIDIA/JAX-Toolbox/tree/main/rosetta/rosetta/projects/t5x) repository maintained by NVIDIA with H100 FP8 support and broad GPU performance improvements.

 ## Installation